zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/02-sinhala-google.md

 [APZ 13.5] (# apz13.5) {# apz13.5 .ref .apz කවර What is Pranahana Wisdom?
 Thus
 Determines and removes the electorate of touch.
 Calm down.
 Leading to non-attendance.
 This was uttered by the Blessed One.
-“Sir, some of the touches If there is an election, drive it away.
+"Sir, some of the touches If there is an election, drive it away.
 ThisThat 's it.
 Early drying What was done was done like a withered whale and went to the point of not being born again It was (this) knowledge that was brought about.